 NB: The situation in Israel is not always predictable, so flexibility and understanding may be required.
 If you need more details or have further questions please ask.

-Our decision to exclude hold luggage from the holiday worked well in 2016 and was not principally based on cost or the convenience of escaping airports!
+Our decision to exclude hold luggage from the holiday worked well in the past and was not principally based on cost or the convenience of escaping airports!
 We believe the kind of programme we envisage will operate far better if people travel light and are able to carry all their own luggage.
 This means we can cram easily into cars when we go for light weight overnight stops.
 If the idea of getting all you need for 1 week down to a rucksack 56x45x25cms. isn't a challenge you relish, then maybe this style of trip isn't for you!

 [After this you can still join the holiday, if we have still have space, but may need to book your own flights, or pay a surcharge]